AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-31-->

-*  {{ site.data.var.ee }} now displays free shipping cost (0)  on Admin and storefront invoice page totals.
-Previously, when shipping was zero for an order, {{ site.data.var.ee }} did not display the shipping amount  in totals on the invoice page shipping total.
+*  Adobe Commerce now displays free shipping cost (0)  on Admin and storefront invoice page totals.
+Previously, when shipping was zero for an order, Adobe Commerce did not display the shipping amount  in totals on the invoice page shipping total.

 <!--- ACP2E-120-->

 *  Rate requests to online shipping carriers have been reduced from several requests to one.
 Package insurance and handling price per item/package are now calculated correctly.
-Previously, {{ site.data.var.ee }} displayed incorrect shipping rates for FedEx shipping methods.
+Previously, Adobe Commerce displayed incorrect shipping rates for FedEx shipping methods.

 <!--- ACP2E-174-->

-*  {{ site.data.var.ee }} now displays UPS rates when creating shipping labels for shipping from Puerto Rico.
-Previously, {{ site.data.var.ee }} did not display these UPS rates.
+*  Adobe Commerce now displays UPS rates when creating shipping labels for shipping from Puerto Rico.
+Previously, Adobe Commerce did not display these UPS rates.

 <!--- ACP2E-227-->